Jezebel (website): Media attention and influence

 In 2014, Caitlin Dewey of The Washington Post criticized Jezebel for its article about Vogue's February issue, which depicted a retouched photograph of actress Lena Dunham on its cover along with retouched images of her within.
 Dewey described it as a "feminist self-parody", stating that "[Editor-in-chief Jessica] Coen doesn't just object to the type of unrealistic, unhealthy Photoshopping that warps our collective perception of what constitutes a normal size and shape, but to alterations of any kind", which she believes "doesn't really further that cause" of combating distorted body image in advertising.

 Confusion has sometimes arisen over whether an article by Jezebel was satirical or not.
-In 2021, they posted an article asking why the upcoming Mortal Kombat movie didn't feature notable female fighting character Chun-Li.
+In 2021, they posted an article asking why the upcoming Mortal Kombat movie did not feature notable female fighting character Chun-Li.
 Confused fans quickly pointed out that Chun-Li was from the Street Fighter franchise, which is entirely separate from the Mortal Kombat franchise.
 NME speculated that the article may have been satirizing fan reactions to Johnny Cage not being in the trailer.
 However, Jezebel later updated their article with a correction, showing that the article was not written in satire.

+On September 8, 2025, Jezebel published an article about witches on the e-commerce website Etsy who sell hexes towards an individual of someone's choosing, specifically targeting right-wing political activist Charlie Kirk.
+After Kirk was assassinated two days later, Jezebel added an editor's note to the article condemning the shooting "in the strongest possible terms" and removed the article's author from the byline.
+Paste president Josh Jackson stated that the article "was a tongue-in-cheek exploration of people selling hexes on Etsy, and intended as a satirical response to Charlie Kirk's rhetoric over the years", adding that "the writer was very clear that she didn't want real harm to come to Kirk."
+An updated editor's note stated while they "stand by every word" of the satire piece and that it was "absolutely clear" there was no intent to cause "physical harm", Jezebel had removed the article's original text "in light of Wednesday's events, and on the recommendation of our lawyers".
+Jezebel explained that "this decision was driven by an abundance of caution for our staff and to avoid the piece being misused in a tense and volatile environment, not by a change in our editorial judgment.
+We may republish at a later date, but out of compassion for the victim's family, we want to make clear that we prioritize an end to violence over anyone wanting to read about Etsy witches".